fruzsinaagocs/oscode/README.md

 Restructured version of cRKWKB.

+## Requirements

+- Testing makes use of various routines of the NAG library, namely the self-contained library with shared linkage `libnagc_nag.so`.
+Therefore you will need to:
+    - download and install the NAG C library from [here](https://www.nag.co.uk/content/downloads-nag-c-library-versions)
+    - modify `INCDIR` and `SHARDIR` in the Makefile according to your installation directory.

 ## Files and dependencies

 - `system.hpp`: defines an object that stores information about the system of